 UCC responded to these submissions in November 2011, demonstrating that they were legally and factually without merit; asserting that the Indian courts lacked jurisdiction over UCC; and stating that the Curative Petition is legally improper because:

-The Indian Supreme Court has not scheduled the Curative Petition or the related applications for a hearing, notwithstanding an application by UCC to the Supreme Court in December 2011, for an early hearing.
-Nor has the Supreme Court ruled on an additional application by UCC submitted in March 2012.
-In that application, UCC asked that the GOI and others who intend to file replies to UCC’s and TDCC’s responses to do so within two weeks and for the Court to then schedule a hearing.
-Further, the GOI has not responded to UCC and TDCC’s submissions even though it was directed to do so by the Indian Supreme Court.
+The Indian Supreme Court has not scheduled the Curative Petition or the related applications for a hearing, notwithstanding an application by UCC to the Supreme Court in December 2011 for an early hearing.
+Nor has the Supreme Court ruled on an additional application by UCC submitted in March 2012 in which UCC asked that the GOI and others who intend to file replies to UCC’s responses to do so within two weeks and for the Court to then schedule a hearing.
+Further, the GOI has not responded to UCC's submissions even though it was directed to do so by the Indian Supreme Court.

 1. What does the curative petition filed by the Government of India mean?

-A. By filing a curative petition to reopen the settlement of the Bhopal gas disaster some 21 years later, the GOI has, in effect, reneged on an agreement it negotiated and signed with UCC and UCIL.
+A. By filing a curative petition to reopen the settlement of the Bhopal gas disaster 30 years later, the GOI has, in effect, reneged on an agreement it negotiated and signed with UCC and UCIL.
 The settlement was reviewed and approved by the highest court in the country, and all parties should be able to rely upon it as a final disposition of potential liabilities related to that event.
+It is difficult to see how attempts to reopen such a thoroughly reviewed settlement could be made.

-The 1984 gas leak in Bhopal was a terrible tragedy that continues to evoke strong emotions even 33 years later.
-But allowing these emotions to blur the line of rationality and absolve the filter of logic is not only wrong, but also sends a strong message that the Indian government does not honor rule of law and its own commitments.
+The 1984 gas leak in Bhopal was a terrible tragedy that continues to evoke strong emotions more than three decades later.
+But allowing these emotions to blur the line of rationality and absolve the filter of logic is wrong.

 We expect the Supreme Court of India will demonstrate its continued commitment to these principles when it considers the GOI's curative petition, which has never been set for hearing.